BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 Your dataset should look something like this (click to enlarge)
 ![image](https://user-images.githubusercontent.com/47755288/216450492-9c483482-cb07-4555-ac29-c824086c65fb.png)

-## Lab Question 1 (1 point)
+## Question 1 (1 point)

 How many flies have the **genotype "CS"** and **gene expression for the gene "FBgn0000015" greater than 1**.

 &nbsp;
 &nbsp;

-### Step 2 (5 points)
+# Step 2

 There are 13,885 genes!
-We want to narrow our focus to genes that have a difference between space flight and ground control.
-So let's identify all of the genes that have a difference in mean expression between space flight and ground control (regardless of genotype)
+We want to narrow our focus to genes that differ between space flight and ground control.
+So, let's identify all of the genes that have a difference in mean expression between space flight and ground control (regardless of genotype)

-1 - Multiple Tests Correction.
+## Step 2.1 Multiple Tests Correction.

 Let's use the Bonferroni adjustment for our p-value.
 What is the adjusted p-value for 13,885 tests?

-2 - Create a loop that will generate a data frame containing just the space flight and gene expression information
+## Question 2 (1 point)

+Report the adjusted p-value for this test.

+## Step 2.2 - Test all genes using ANOVA

+We want to test all 13,885 genes.
+To do this we want to create a loop that will conduct this many ANOVAs

-3 - Within this loop, conduct a One Way Anova to test for a difference in means
+Within this loop, conduct a One Way Anova to test for a difference in means

-4 - Save the positions or gene names for the One Way Anova tests with a Pr(>F) less than our adjusted p-value
+Save the positions or gene names for the One Way Anova tests with a Pr(>F) less than our adjusted p-value

+## Question 3 (2 points)

-5 - Report the total number of genes with a statistically significant difference in mean gene expression
+Report the total number of genes with a statistically significant difference in mean gene expression.

+&nbsp;
+&nbsp;

-### 3 Investigate the gene FBgn0038749 (6 points)
+## 3 Investigate the gene FBgn0038749

 You should have gotten the gene FBgn0038749 as one with a statistically significant difference in means for space flight and ground control

 Let's check our assumptions for this dataset to make sure we should continue with our analysis!
+&nbsp;

+## Step 3.1 Visualize our data

+Create a boxplot of the expression of FBgn0038749 to visualize the difference in expression between space flight and ground control.

+## Question 4 (1 point)
+Create the boxplot

+&nbsp;
+## Step 3.2 Test Variances

-1 - Conduct the Bartlett test of homogeneity of variances.
+Conduct the Bartlett test of homogeneity of variances.

+## Question 5 (1 point)

 Does our dataset violate the assumption of homogeneity?
+&nbsp;

+## Step 3.4 Test residuals for normality

-2 - Conduct the Shapiro-Wilks normality test on the residuals of the gene expression values.
+Conduct the Shapiro-Wilks normality test on the residuals from our ANOVA of space flight vs  Ground Control for gene FBgn0038749

+## Question 6 (1 point)
 Does our dataset violate the assumption of normality?

-3 - Create a boxplot of the expression of FBgn0038749 between space flight and ground control
+&nbsp;
+## Step 3.5 Test for the impact of genotype

-4 - You are curious if genotype has influenced your results.
+You are curious if genotype has influenced your results.
 Conduct 2 Two-Way ANOVAs using both spaceflight/control and genotype.
 In one do not predict interaction between the variables.
 In the second allow for interaction between the variables.

-5 - Generate and use the AIC table to report the best model.
-Is there an interaction between space flight and genotype?
+Generate and use the AIC table to report the best model.

+## Question 7 (1 point)
+Is there an interaction between space-flight/ground-control and genotype?

+&nbsp;

+## Step 3.6 Find out the gene name

+Refer to the original input data to find the gene name associated with FBgn0038749

+## Question 8 ( 1 point
-6 - What is the gene name of FBgn0038749
+What is the gene name of FBgn0038749